 Anna joined The Forge development team in 2014 and script edits and manages the diverse range of projects on the development slate, as well as identifying new ideas and writing talent for the company.
 Anna joined The Forge from Company Pictures, where her credits included The Village, Moonfleet, Truckers and Wolf Hall.
 She has worked as a development consultant in film finance, and script edited the work of a number of leading writers including Jimmy McGovern, Allan Cubitt, Michael Frayn, Ashley Pharoah, Peter Flannery, William Ivory, Jim Cartwright and Peter Straughan.
 Recently, Anna worked as development producer on The Forge’s production, ‘Ackley Bridge’ for Channel 4.

 Isabelle joined The Forge in 2017 after working freelance for Initial, an Endemol Shine company.
 After graduating from Cambridge University she interned with Studio Lambert, Revolution Films and The Ink Factory.
-In her role as office assistant Isabelle looks after office management and provides administrative support to The Forge team, as well as doing reading and research.
+As well as looking after office management and providing administrative support to The Forge team, Isabelle works with the development team doing reading, research and assessing submissions.

 Carmen joined The Forge in December 2017 as George Faber’s Personal Assistant.
 Prior to this, she was an Office Runner at Company Pictures and Lime Pictures.
 She graduated from The University of Sheffield in 2015.